- The World's Ten Best Ethical Destinations - 2014

 - The World's Best Ethical Destinations – 2006

-Ethical Traveler congratulates the countries on our 2009/2010 list of The Developing World’s 10 Best Ethical Destinations.
-The winners, in alphabetical order, are:
+Ethical Traveler congratulates the countries on our 2013 list of The World’s 10 Best Ethical Destinations.
+The winners, in alphabetical order (not in order of merit), are:

 How the List is Created

 Every year Ethical Traveler conducts a study of developing nations, from Afghanistan to Zimbabwe, to identify the world’s best travel and tourism destinations.
 We begin our research by focusing on three general categories: Environmental Protection, Social Welfare and Human Rights.
 For each of these categories we look at information past and present so that we understand not only the current state of a country, but how it has changed over time.
 This helps us select countries that are actively improving the state of their people, government and environment.